Leopard 1: Development

 The Porsche Prototype II was eventually selected as the winner of the contest in 1963.
 This did not come as a surprise: it had already been decided in 1961 to build a pre-series of 50 vehicles based on this design.
 Production of these was started that very year.
 This "0-series" was modified with a new cast turret and several hull changes to raise the rear deck to provide more room in the engine compartment and move some of the radiators to the upper sides of the hull.
 Before mass production of the standard version started, it was decided to add an optical range-finding system for better long-range gunnery, which required the turret to be somewhat taller, and added "bumps" on either side of the turret to mount the optics for triangulation.
 Germany dropped France from the joint program after France repeatedly missed deadlines for its contribution to the program.

-In February 1963 Defence Minister Kai-Uwe von Hassel announced he would soon ask the defense committee in Parliament to approve production of the tank.
+In February 1963 Defence Minister Kai-Uwe von Hassel announced he would soon ask the defence committee in Parliament to approve production of the tank.
 At this time the tank weighed 40 tons and cost $250,000 each.
 In July the Defence Ministry ordered 1,500 tanks with production to take place between 1965 and 1970.
 Germany also announced its agreement to develop a successor with the United States.
-Called the MBT-70, the program failed to materialize a tenable design.
+Called the MBT-70, the program failed to materialize a tenable design, thus West Germany independently developed the Leopard 2 as its new main battle tank, while the US made the M1 Abrams.

 Production was set up at KraussMaffei of Munich from early 1964 onward, with deliveries of the first batch between September 1965 and July 1966.
 The Leopard was soon being purchased from Germany by a number of NATO members and other allies, including (in chronological order) Belgium (1968), the Netherlands (1969), Norway (1970), Italy (1971), Denmark (1976), Australia (1976), Canada (1978), Turkey (1980) and Greece (1981).
-It is also key to note that Germany has a strict export-policy for their military equipment.
+Germany has a strict export-policy for their military equipment.
 Greece, Spain and Chile, while still under dictatorships, purchased the French AMX-30 instead.